ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `completeOnTimeout​` method completes this future normally with the fallback value because it has not yet completed before the given timeout.
+The `completeOnTimeout​` method completes the future normally with the fallback value because it has not yet completed before the given timeout.

 ```